Blackjack is my favorite game! No matter what anyone says! And not only because it gives high chances of winning. But let's first discuss the rules.

 Versions of Blackjack

 There are several variations of classic blackjack.
 The main difference is the number of cards dealt by the croupier to himself at the beginning of the round.
 Besides, there are versions of rules where the croupier deals two cards.
-Most casinos reserve the right to adjust to such rules as surrender, double, split, payouts for blackjack, and others.
+Most casinos reserve the right to adjust their rules, including surrender, double, split, and blackjack payouts, among others.

 Sometimes there are bonus rules that include high additional payouts for three sevens on one hand.
 Some unprofitable rules can be offered; for example, the highest number of cards per hand can be limited.